shorebirdtech/docs/docs/guides/code_push_release.md

 ### Create a GitHub Release

-While we wait, we will create a GitHub release.
+We also want to create a GitHub release.
 For us, that looks like:

 1. Navigate to https://github.com/shorebirdtech/time_shift/releases.
 1. Click "Draft a new release".